frostace/Front-End-Notes/TypeScript/Promise.md

 **Q**: what does it mean by `it has been resolved to a thenable which will call neither handler back as soon as possible`

+It means that this Promise has been resolved to a thenable object whose state is uncertain at the moment.

 ### Promise Constructor

 ```js